jsymons/itp-class/unit-3-control-flow/lesson-3-change-number-to-odd/README.md

 Define a function `make_number_odd` that receives a number, adds 1 to that number if it is even, and returns the number.

+Hint: Use the % operator to determine if even or odd

 Examples:

 ```python